philanc/luazen/README.md

 morus_decrypt(k, n, c [, ninc [, adln]])
 	return m | (nil, msg)
 	k: key string (16 or 32 bytes)
 	n: nonce string (16 bytes)
 	c: encrypted message string
 	ninc: optional nonce increment (see above. defaults to 0)
+	adln: length of the AD prefix (default to 0) return decrypted message m or (nil, errmsg) if MAC is not valid

+--- Authenticated encryption functions (Ascon-128a encryption algorithm)

+ascon_encrypt(encrypt(k, n, m [, ninc [, ad]]) return c
+	k: key string (16 bytes)
+	n: nonce string (16 bytes)
+	m: message (plain text) string
+	ninc: optional nonce increment (useful when encrypting a long message as a sequence of block).
+The same parameter n can be used for the sequence. ninc is added to n for each block, so the actual nonce used for each block encryption is distinct. ninc defaults to 0 (the nonce n is used as-is)
+	ad: prefix additional data (AD) (not encrypted, prepended to the encrypted message). default to the empty string return encrypted text string c with ad prefix (c includes the 16-byte MAC, so #c = #ad + #m + 16)

+ascon_decrypt(k, n, c [, ninc [, adln]])
+	return m | (nil, msg)
+	k: key string (16 bytes)
+	n: nonce string (16 bytes)
+	c: encrypted message string
+	ninc: optional nonce increment (see above. defaults to 0)